Graduate Program Head | Saurabh Basu |

 Admission Requirements

 Graduates in engineering, physical sciences, and mathematics with a 3.00 grade-point average will be considered for admission.
-GRE scores will not be accepted.
+GRE scores are highly recommended for M.S. applicants only.

 The language of instruction at Penn State is English.
 English proficiency test scores (TOEFL/IELTS) may be required for international applicants.
 See GCAC-305 Admission Requirements for International Students for more information.